goxberry/siam-cse-2013-presentation/talk-performance.md

     + **Verification**: easier to find and fix bugs
     + **Transparency**: leads increased citation count, broader impact
     + **Efficiency**: via de-duplication of effort
-- In this talk, I am ignoring restrictions on sharing research due to
+- In this talk, I ignore restrictions due to:
     + Classified or sensitive material
     + Nondisclosure agreements
     + Software licensing issues
-- Partial reproducibility may still be possible in these situations
+- Partial reproducibility may still be possible despite restrictions
-    + Requires working with stakeholders
-    + Content of this talk still applies

 <!--Preview-->

 # How to succeed in reproducible research <br /> without really trying